hmcts/chart-job/README.md

 Prior to this cronjobs were often deployed per-cluster with disparate schedules within an environment to satisfy redundancy while avoiding concurrency.

-The active cluster check can be bypassed using the _disableActiveClusterCheck_ parameter if a cronjob needs to run on both clusters.
+The active cluster check can be bypassed using the _disableActiveClusterCheck_ parameter if a cronjob needs to run on all clusters in an environment.
 In all other cases this is not advised.

 ## Configuration